777arc/PySDR/content/cyclostationary.rst

     plt.ylabel('Cyclic Frequency [Normalized Hz]')
     plt.show()

+Let's calculate the SCF for the rectangular BPSK signal we used before, with 20 samples per symbol over a range of cyclic frequencies from 0 to 0.3 using a 0.001 step size:

 .. image:: ../_images/scf_freq_smoothing.svg
    :align: center
    :target: ../_images/scf_freq_smoothing.svg
    :alt: SCF with the Frequency Smoothing Method (FSM), showing cyclostationary signal processing

-External Resources on FSM:

-#. `Chad's blog post on FSM <https://cyclostationary.blog/2015/11/20/csp-estimators-the-frequency-smoothing-method/#:~:text=The%20FSM%20is%20a%20way,averaging%20of%20the%20cyclic%20periodogram>`_
+This method has the advantage that only one large FFT is required, but it also has the disadvantage that many convolution operations are required for the smoothing.
+Note the decimation that occurs after the convolve using :code:`[::Nw]`; this is optional but highly recommended to reduce the number of pixels you'll ultimately need to display, and because of the way the SCF is calculated we're not "throwing away" information by decimating by :code:`Nw`.

 ***************************
 Time Smoothing Method (TSM)
 ***************************

-Now we can look at an implementation of the TSM in python.
+Next we will look at an implementation of the TSM in Python.
 The code snippet below divides the signal into *num_windows* blocks, each of length *Nw* with an overlap of *Noverlap*.
-The signal is then multiplied by a window function and the FFT is taken.
+Note that the overlap functionality is not required, but tends to help make a nicer output.
+The signal is then multiplied by a window function (in this case, Hanning, but it can be any window) and the FFT is taken.
 The SCF is then calculated by averaging the result from each block.
 The window length plays the same exact role as in the FSM determining the resolution/smoothness tradeoff.

 .. code-block:: python